Code-Institute-Submissions/Monkees-website-1/README.md

 The page was check at html validator, css validator, and all main functions like transitions were checked manually while media queries were check at google chrome programistic tools.

+UPDATE

+Added few images, new css files and pages.
+Checked on google chrome webdev tools.